humdrum-tools/humdrum-documentation/tool/pattern/index.md

 template file is identified using the **-f** command option.

 Pattern templates consist of one or more records.
-Each record specifies a standard UNIX regular expression \-- followed by an optional
+Each record specifies a standard UNIX regular expression &mdash; followed by an optional
 \"record-count metacharacter.\" The input is scanned from beginning to end, in order to find passages that match the defined template.
 In the simplest case, a match is deemed to take place when successive records